Omar-Khaled2198/HR-System/README.md

 ## Mobile Application Features

-* Employee can check-in and check out through the mobile app.
+* Employee can check-in and check out Using GPS (GEOFENCING) through the mobile app.
 * Employee can request vacations, see their status, and view their vacation history through the year.
 * Employee can receive general tasks over their mobile app and mark them as done.
 * Employee can receive general and specific notifications about their tasks and vacation requests status.